If you have an accident at work because your employer did not keep you safe, you can make a claim for personal injury compensation.

 To make a personal injury claim against your employer for a work accident, you have to show that because of your employer's actions, lack of action, lack of equipment, lack of maintenance or a lack of training, you were injured.

-Industrial Illness at Work
+Industrial Disease or Illness at Work

 This includes your employer giving regular breaks from tasks that can cause long term problems – this could be limiting the use of power tools to avoid conditions such as Hand/Arm Vibration Syndrome (HAVS) and rotating roles which involve repetitive movements, such as packing on a production line in a factory.